Constitution & By-Laws

 - All monies and/or expense vouchers must be filed with the Treasurer within two (2) weeks of receipt.

-- A final activity and financial statement is to be presented to the Board within two (2) weeks of the end of the activity.
-This report shall be submitted on a standard activity form.
+- Unless granted an extension by the Board, a final activity and financial statement is to be presented to the Board within four(4) weeks of the end of the activity

 - Section 2.
 Deposits